IHDE-Alliance/ISTP_metadata/v1.0.0/docs/Non-ISTP-Mission-Variable-Attributes.md

 `DELTA_PLUS` &mdash; Describes the range over which the data are integrated, representative, etc. and locate the position of the time tag or value within this range.

-`_FillValue` &mdash; Used by NetCDF to fill in data that was not explicitly set.
+`_FillValue` &mdash; Used by netCDF to fill in data that was not explicitly set.
 This is typed data.

 `Frame` &mdash;  Optional and partially redundant with the more powerful description provided by the three concepts TENSOR_ORDER, REPRESENTATION, AND TENSOR_FRAME.